 15) A mustache is off limits before 35, unless it’s part of a beard.
 Or a dare.

-16) Sometimes you’ll fake it ‘til you make it, but don’t make it a way of life.
-If you must explain your work instead of letting it speak for itself, be a good and honest explainer.
+16) Sometimes you must fake it ‘til you make it, but don’t let it become a way of life.
+If you must explain your work instead of letting it speak for itself, be a competent and honest explainer.
 Nobody likes a poser.

 17) Be kind to waiters, janitors, cab drivers--anyone whose job it is to make your life easier.
 Rude people look incredibly insecure to those they’re trying to impress.